daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 assistive technology.
 All interactive components shall provide appropriate semantic labels and roles to support accessibility standards such as WCAG 2.1 and ARIA guidelines.

 Priority: Must-have

+#### Screen reader/assistive technology users must be able to navigate through content by headings, block items, lines, words and characters

+This functionality is provided by the screen reader or assistive technology, but it relies on how the audio and text content is exposed within the app.
+To support navigation by headings, blocks, lines, words, and characters, the content must be properly structured and tagged so that the screen reader can interpret and present it accurately to the user.

+Priority: Must-have

+#### Screen reader users must be able to read continuously from the current position, and be able to pause, then resume reading from the paused reading location

+For content with text it must be possible to use the continuous reading feature of a screen reader to start, pause and resume continuous reading.
+The reading should not stop at the end of the display but continue until the end is reached or stopped by the user.

+Priority: Must-have